- Wednesday, March 20, 2024 at 4 pm

-- To support activities that address the priorities identified in the Renewed Action Plan for Arts, Heritage and Culture in Ottawa (2013 - 2018).
+- To support activities that address the priorities identified in the Renewed Action Plan for Arts, Heritage and Culture in Ottawa (2013 - 2018)

-First time grant applicants are encouraged to submit their projects.
+First-time applicants are encouraged to apply.

 Grant writing assistance

-What is eligible?
+What projects are eligible?

 This program is intended to provide you with an artist fee and/or cover project/living expenses relating to:

-- training: masterclasses, workshops, residencies and other training opportunities in the arts, heritage, cultural festival or agricultural fair sectors (including administration and/or management training)
+- Training: masterclasses, workshops, residencies and other training opportunities in the arts, heritage, cultural festival or agricultural fair sectors (including administration and/or management training)

-- mentorship: opportunities for youth to work with mentors within the arts, heritage, festivals and fairs sectors.
+- Mentorship: opportunities for youth to work with mentors within the arts, heritage, festivals and fairs sectors.
 Mentors include established cultural workers, professional artists, or elders/knowledge keepers including administration and/or management training

 Examples of eligible projects

-- To complete a series of paintings
+- Completing a series of paintings

-- To produce a play
+- Producing a play

-- To conduct genealogy and/or historical research
+- Conducting genealogical and/or historical research

-- To create your traditional dance regalia
+- Creating your own traditional dance regalia

-- To workshop with an established storyteller
+- Working with an established storyteller

-Who is not eligible
+Who is not eligible?

-- organizations, including collectives
+- Organizations, including collectives

-- individuals who have received three or more grants from this program
+- Individuals who have received three or more grants from this program

 - City of Ottawa employees or elected representatives may not apply for individual cultural funding or awards.
 City of Ottawa staff are required to act in compliance with the City of Ottawa Employee Code of Conduct and all applicable laws and regulations

-What is not eligible
+What is not eligible?

-- projects that are not related to the arts, culture or heritage sectors
+- Projects that are not related to the arts, culture or heritage sectors

-- commercial initiatives, sales and commissions
+- Commercial initiatives, sales and commissions

-- projects that have been completed prior to the application deadline date
+- Projects that have been completed prior to the application deadline date

-- projects that are part of your school, college or university’s curriculum
+- Projects that are part of your school, college or university’s curriculum

-- fundraising initiatives
+- Fundraising initiatives

-- projects paid for entirely through other sources
+- Projects paid for entirely through other sources

-- projects that are eligible for funding under the City of Ottawa’s Creation and Production Fund for Professional Artists
+- Projects that are eligible for funding under the City of Ottawa’s Creation and Production Fund for Professional Artists

 Meeting all eligibility requirements does not guarantee funding.

-- relevance of the proposed project as it relates to the applicant’s previous cultural experiences
+- Relevance of the proposed project as it relates to the applicant’s previous cultural experiences

-- strength of the goals and objectives
+- Strength of the goals and objectives

 - Clear intent to pursue a career in arts, heritage or culture

-- benefit to the applicant’s career
+- Benefit to the applicant’s career

 - Realistic goals and appropriate planning